 How Long Should You Rest After Epidural Steroid Injection?

 After an epidural steroid injection, many people wonder how much rest is needed to recover fully.
 The right amount of rest can make a big difference in how well the treatment works.
 It’s important to give your body time to heal, but knowing exactly how much rest you need can be confusing.
-In this article, we tell you everything you need to know about rest after epidural steroid injection
+In this article, Dr James KellerShabrokh at Comprehensive Pain Management tells you everything you need to know about rest after epidural steroid injection.

-What’s the Recommended Rest Period After an Epidural Steroid Injection?
+Recommended Rest Time After an Epidural Steroid Injection

 Low Back Pain